 Competition between insurance entities can be based on a number of factors inter alia product, price, service, coverage, financial strength, distribution channels, enhanced commissions and reputation.
-In 2020, the insurance market has experienced some rate hardening and the withdrawal of market capacity from certain business lines.
+In 2021, the insurance market has experienced the continuing rate hardening seen in 2020, in part due to the withdrawal of market capacity for certain business lines.
 The Syndicate's competitors include independent insurance companies, subsidiaries or affiliates of established worldwide insurance companies and MGAs, and other syndicates underwriting at Lloyd's.
 Some of these competitors have longer operating histories and larger capital bases than Syndicate 1218 and, in addition, greater underwriting, marketing, and administrative resources.
+Whilst new entrants at Lloyd's and the re-emergence of MGAs may threaten the positive pricing environment, we anticipate the opportunity to attract new business with the flight to quality carriers providing this falls into our pricing strategy.

-For the Syndicate, as a whole, the rating environment has experienced improvements in 2020.
-We are witnessing a shortage of capacity in some areas of the market at present which is enabling us to increase rates, and expect this to continue into 2021 across a number of classes.
+For the Syndicate, as a whole, the rating environment has experienced the continued improvement that we first saw emerge in 2020.
+We are witnessing a shortage of capacity in some areas of the market at present which is enabling us to increase rates, and expect further increases into 2022, but the rate of increase is reducing.

 Casualty market participants continue to compete aggressively for business and we expect the rating environment to remain highly competitive.
-We will maintain our focus on maximising the opportunities presented by the hardening market: increasing price; rationalising line size; reducing acquisition cost; and, tightening policy terms and conditions.
-We anticipate rates improving in 2021, but in pockets varying by territory and line of business, with modest gross premium growth.
+We will maintain our focus on maximising the opportunities presented by the hardening market: increasing price; rationalising line size; reducing acquisition cost; and tightening policy terms and conditions.